-- Heterozygous: Homologue chromosomes have different alleles.
+- Heterozygous: Homologous chromosomes have different alleles.

-Types of Inheritance: Dominant, Recessive, and Codominant
+Types of Inheritance: Dominant, Recessive and Codominant

 Traits in the phenotype can also be mixed, which is referred to as intermediate inheritance, i.e. height.
 Expressivity refers to the degree of expression of a trait.
-Penetrance, on the other hand, refers to the extent in which a trait is present (measured by the proportion of gene carriers).
+Penetrance, on the other hand, refers to the extent to which a trait is present (measured by the proportion of gene carriers).

-The environmental influence: Phenocopy
+The environmental influence: phenocopy

 Phenocopies can simulate a genetic cause at first.

-The punnett square
+The Punnett square

-The punnett square, also referred to as combination square, was developed by the British geneticist R. Punnett in order to depict the frequency of genotypes in inheritance.
+The Punnett square, also referred to as combination square, was developed by the British geneticist R. Punnett in order to depict the frequency of genotypes in inheritance.